-2006).
+(2006).
 Urban Chinese Perspectives on the U.S. Occupation of Japan, 1945-1947, Studies on Asia Series II, Vol. 3, No. 2, 21-48.

-His writing about North Korea and Sino-North Korean relations has been published in various venues such as The Atlantic, Foreign Policy, The Diplomat, The Daily NK, and South China Morning Post.
-Dr. Cathcart has been interviewed by BBC (radio and television), NPR, Huffington Post Live, various radio stations in Seoul, Ireland, and the U.S., and quoted in the Wall Street Journal and Washington Post.
-His analysis is regularly featured on the website Sino-NK, where he works with a global group of colleagues in generating substantive essays and working papers about China's relationship with North Korea and in documenting the DPRK border with China.
+His writing about North Korea and Sino-North Korean relations appears regularly in such venues as The Guardian, Foreign Policy, The Diplomat, and South China Morning Post.
+His analysis is regularly featured on the research website Sino-NK, where he generates working papers and source readings about China's relationship with North Korea and in documenting the DPRK border with China.

 Languages and Archives

 Cathcart reads and speaks Mandarin Chinese fluently, and works regularly in archival and contemporary sources in German, French, and Korean.
 He works regularly in the Chinese Foreign Ministry Archive (Beijing), the Bundesarchiv (Berlin), the Hoover Institution Archive (Stanford), and within a large collection of captured North Korean documents (National Archives II, College Park, Maryland).

-Dr. Cathcart's teaching centers upon modern China, the Korean War, and the history of Sino-Japanese relations, but also occasionally spans into topics such as Modern Tibet, interdisciplinary research, and questions of historical memory.
-As a lecturer at Queens University Belfast (Northern Ireland) in 2012-2013, he contributed lectures and advised student public history projects about divergent memories and histories of the Chinese Cultural Revolution (1966-1976).
-At Leeds, he teaches a full-year special subject module on the Korean War, second-year modules on 20th century Japan and China during the Mao years, Modern Japan, and contributes to modules on the historiography of violence and atrocities in East Asia during World War II.
+Dr. Cathcart's teaches modules on modern China, the Korean War, and the history of Sino-Japanese relations, but also occasionally spans into topics such as Modern Tibet, interdisciplinary research, and questions of historical memory.
+At Leeds, he teaches a full-year special subject module on the Korean War, second-year modules on 20th century Japan and China during the Mao years, and occasionally contributes to modules on the historiography of violence and atrocities in East Asia during World War II.

-He is presently at work on a book manuscript concerning North Korean-Chinese relations and borderlands from 1945-1950, a project co-authored with Charles Kraus for the University of Washington Press in Seattle, and has been contracted to complete a book for Palgrave-Macmillan entitled China-North Korean Relations in the Kim Jong-un Era.
+He is presently at work on a book manuscript concerning North Korean-Chinese relations and borderlands from 1945-1950, a project co-authored with Charles Kraus, and has been contracted to complete a book for Palgrave-Macmillan entitled China-North Korean Relations in the Kim Jong-un Era.